 Goal Tactics Activities & Metrics Grow and sustain relationships with student government organizations across Ontario.
 Present at student government events and gatherings.
-Develop learner engagement strategy with student Nurture relationships with government incoming representatives on an annual basis. organizations.Engage learners and educators in Continue to support both faculty and student advisory committees and expand focus to areas that support strategic directions. initiatives and strategies, that advance technology-enabled learning practices in Ontario.
+Develop learner engagement strategy with student Nurture relationships with incoming representatives on an annual basis. governmentorganizations.Engage learners On an annual pasis. and educators in Continue to support both faculty and student advisory committees and expand focus to areas that support strategic directions. initiatives and strategies, that advance technology-enabled learning practices in Ontario.
 Grow and sustain relationships with the Ontario government through the Ministry of Advanced Education and Ensure government representation at events.
 Develop government engagement Skills Development (MAESD).
 Nurture relationships with policy teams and branches. strategy.